-Palm Oil Products – Kraft Peanut Butter, Kraft Hazelnut and Chocolate Spread, Skippy’s Peanut Butter, Biona, Coles Peanut Butter, Mighty Mite, Woolworths Crunchy Peanut Butter
+Palm Oil Products – Kraft Peanut Butter, Kraft Hazelnut and Chocolate Spread, Skippy’s Peanut Butter, Biona, Mighty Mite, Woolworths Crunchy Peanut Butter

-Palm Oil Free Products – Sanitarium Peanut Butter and Marmite, Vegemite, Melrose, Aussie Mite, Dick Smith Peanut Butter, Omega Mite
+Palm Oil FREE Products – Sanitarium Peanut Butter and Marmite, Vegemite, Melrose, Aussie Mite, Dick Smith Peanut Butter, Omega Mite, Meridian

-Contain Sustainable Palm Oil/No Deforestation Policy – Nutella, Promite
+Contain Sustainable Palm Oil/No Deforestation Policy – Nutella, Promite, Waitrose, Coles Peanut Butter

-Palm Oil Products – Coles Brand, Meadowlea, Flora, Woolworths Brand, Weightwatchers, Western Star, Pro Activ, Devondale (less fat range)
+Palm Oil Products – Meadowlea, Flora, Woolworths Brand, Weightwatchers, Western Star, Pro Activ, Devondale (less fat range), Clover

-Palm Oil Free Products – Block/Stick Butter (All Brands), Alpha One, Mainland Buttersoft, Lurpak, Devondale (Originals)
+Palm Oil FREE Products – Block/Stick Butter (All Brands), Alpha One, Mainland Buttersoft, Lurpak, Devondale (Originals), Waitrose

 Palm Oil Products – Pizza Hut, Starbucks, Fish n Chips (some outlets), Donut King, Taco Bell/Taco Bills, Thai (some restaurants), Chinese (some restaurants), Indian